 To make the filling

-Add butter and vanilla essence, stirring well into mix.
-Pour into the cookie base.
-Lay a film of cling film over the top of the chocolate filling to achieve a smooth finish.
-Refrigerate until set (1-2 hours)
+- Pour over the cookie base.
+Allow the pie to cool on the counter, then lay a sheet of cling film over the top of the chocolate pie, pressing out any air bubbles, to achieve a smooth finish.

-Serve with a scoop of ice cream.
+- Refrigerate until set (1-2 hours) and serve with a scoop of ice cream.